tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 1. The receiver (i.e., the initiator) creates a `return_routability_check` message of type `path_challenge` and places the unpredictable cookie into the message.
 1. The message is sent to the previously valid address, which corresponds to the old path.
-Additionally, a timer T, see {{timer-choice}}, is started.
+Additionally, a timer T is started, see {{timer-choice}}.
 1. If the path is still functional, the peer (i.e., the responder) cryptographically verifies the received `return_routability_check` message of type `path_challenge`.